MathiasReker/Java-CI-CD/README.md

 ## License

-Distributed under the MIT License.
+It is distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>